ManuGithubSteam/Surface3ProArch/README.md

 -> https://extensions.gnome.org/extension/1326/block-caribou/
 -> https://extensions.gnome.org/extension/992/onboard-integration/?c=35203

+Make sure you also activate the "Onboard Indicator" extension from the default install.
+Now you should get onboard or you can activate it with the buttin in the shell.

+Onboard has some problems to scale with the --panning option so it will not use all of the screen and be akwardly in the middle of the screen.

+Best options in the onboard-settings:
+- Glue to the top border od the screen
+- Compact layout
+- Nightshade Theme fits nicely into Gnome.

 ## Battery life

 To get longer battery life we need to make the screen turn off when wen want to.
 My battery went up from 3 hours to 7 hours :-)

 ### Make Gnome shutdown on battery